google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 ![center](res/yes_or_no.png)

 <!--
+Binary means that there are only two values to predict.
+Binary classification is used to predict one of two values.

-These can be true/false, hotdog/not hotdog, yes/no, or any possible this-or-that options.
+These can be true/false, hotdog/not hotdog, yes/no, benign/malignant, or any other possible this-or-that options.
 For simplicity, these options are usually encoded as 1 and 0.

 Image Details:
 * [yesno.png](https://pixabay.com/vectors/button-yes-no-red-green-icon-32259/): Pixabay License